Keyboard shortcuts

 Dynamic Supervisor Policy

 DynamicSupervisorPolicy controls runtime add_child acceptance.
-The current command accepts child manifests and tracks the dynamic manifest count.
-It rejects additions when dynamic supervision is disabled or the configured child limit has already been reached.
+It is a stateless configuration object with enabled and child_limit fields.
+The control loop maintains the current child count externally and calls allows_addition(current_child_count) at add_child time.
+Additions are rejected when dynamic supervision is disabled or the configured child limit has already been reached.

 Restart Policy